ramit05/myblog/_posts/2016-09-07-the-6-paradigms-of-software-architectures.md

 ## Conclusion

-At the end,I feel that every type of software architecture has its own benefits and losses.There is no stop to evolution when it comes to the architecture world.
+At the end,I feel that every type of software architecture has its own pros and cons.There is no stop to evolution when it comes to the architecture world.